STARS Bylaws

 Section 1.
 Composition.

-The Executive Committee shall consist of the officers, the Immediate Past Chair, and three Members-at-Large elected by and from the Section for three-year terms.
-The section Webmaster, the editor of the Section’s column in the Division’s newsletter, and the President and Executive Director of the Reference and User Services Association shall be ex-officio, non-voting members of the Executive Committee.
+The Executive Committee consists of the following voting members: the three officers, the Immediate Past Chair, and three Members-at-Large elected by and from the Section for three-year terms.
+The Section Webmaster and the RUSA President and Executive Director are ex-officio, non-voting members of the Executive Committee.

 Section 2.
 Duties.